locusrobotics/catkin_virtualenv/README.md

   # Disable including pip requirements from catkin dependencies of this package.
   ISOLATE_REQUIREMENTS TRUE  # Default FALSE

+  # Disable creating a unit test to verify that package requirements are locked.
+  CHECK_VENV FALSE  # Default TRUE

   # Provide extra arguments to the underlying pip invocation
   EXTRA_PIP_ARGS